Jenny Graves

 Jennifer Ann Marshall Graves AC FAA (born 24 November 1941) is an Australian geneticist.
 She is Distinguished Professor within the La Trobe Institute for Molecular Science, La Trobe University, Australia and Professor Emeritus of the Australian National University.

 Early life and education

 Graves was born in Adelaide, South Australia in 1941.
+She was born as the first daughter to Tim Marshall – head of the Division of Soils at Commonwealth Scientific and Industrial Research Organisation (CSIRO) – and Ann Nicholls, who lectured at the Geography Department at the University of Adelaide.
+Her younger sister is Lyn Richards.

-She attended Highgate Primary School, then Presbyterian Girls' College (now Seymour College), both in Adelaide.
+Graves attended Highgate Primary School, then Presbyterian Girls' College (now Seymour College), both in Adelaide.

 She received her BSc from the University of Adelaide in 1964, and an MSc in 1967 for work on the epigenetic silencing of one X chromosome in female marsupials.
 She then received a PhD in 1971 for her work on the control of DNA synthesis from the University of California, Berkeley.